Funding Priority Area

 Physical Health

-Supporting efforts that help individuals address and achieve optimal health and function, including various dimensions such as freedom from disease, physical activity, nutrition and diet, medical self-care, oral care, and controlled consumption of alcohol and drugs.
+Supporting efforts that help individuals address and achieve optimal health and function through various means including preventative measures, medical and oral self-care and treatments, and lifestyle choices.

 Why Equitable Access to Care